zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “Ethics” relates to the application of those moral principles to perhaps specific situations, determining whether you should do somet hing or not do something.
 However, having said that, ethics could also refer to those same moral principles that people use to determine whether something is r ight or wrong, just or unjust.

 In modern American English, my guess is that many p eople would associate morality with a religious point of view and ethics with, not necessarily an areligious point of view, but one that may not be b ased on a religious belief system.
-But that’s a very general way of defining i t that not everyone may agree with.
+But that’s a very general way of defining it that not everyone may agree with.
 This is philosophy, after all.
 People disagre e about things like this.

 Francis says, “It’s not always easy trying to do the right thing.”
 Rene says, “I can understand that but could you get me . . .”
 And the n Francis interrupts her and continues, “But then I think that perhaps the only thing that matters in life,” that’s important in life, “are esthetics and I should devo te my life to creating beauty.”
 Francis says perhaps the only thing important in li fe, that matters in life, are “esthetics” (esthetics).
 “Esthetics” refers to the study of beauty, of appreciating beauty in other things and in other people.
 Francis  thinks he should devote his life to creating beauty.